Edwin A. Grosvenor

-Edwin Augustus Grosvenor (August 30, 1845 – September 15, 1936) was a historian, author, chairman of the history department at Amherst College, and president of the national organization of Phi Beta Kappa societies from 1907 to 1919.
+Edwin Augustus Grosvenor (August 30, 1845 – September 15, 1936) was an American historian, author, chairman of the history department at Amherst College, and president of the national organization of Phi Beta Kappa societies from 1907 to 1919.
 Grosvenor was called "one of the most cosmopolitan of Americans" by author and abolitionist Thomas Wentworth Higginson.
 His son, Gilbert Hovey Grosvenor, was the first employee and longtime editor of National Geographic Magazine.

 Early years

 Grosvenor was born in 1845 in West Newbury, Massachusetts, the son of Dr. Edwin Prescott Grosvenor and the author Harriet Sanborn Grosvenor.

 He prepared at Brown High School in Newburyport, and graduated from Amherst College in 1867 as class poet and salutatorian.
 After graduating, he served as a tutor at Robert College in Constantinople, Ottoman Empire (now Istanbul, Turkey).
 After returning to the U.S., he obtained an M.A. from Amherst College and was ordained as a minister in Newburyport in 1872.